-'''

-package com.ebookfrenzy.androidsample
+''' package com.example.androidsample

 import androidx.appcompat.app.AppCompatActivity

 import android.os.Bundle

 import android.view.View

-import kotlinx.android.synthetic.main.activity main.
+import kotlinx.android.synthetic.main.activity_main.

 class MainActivity : AppCompatActivity() {

 override fun onCreate(savedInstanceState: Bundle?) {

 super.onCreate(savedInstanceState)

-setContentView(R.layout.activity main)
+'''

+'''

+setContentView(R.layout.activity_main)

 }

 fun convertCurrency(view: View) {

 if (dollarText.text.isNotEmpty()) {

 val dollarValue = dollarText.text.toString().toFloat()

 val euroValue = dollarValue 0.85f

 textView.text = euroValue.toString()

 } else {

-textView.text = getString(R.string.no value string)
+textView.text = getString(R.string.no_value_string)

 }

 }

-}

 '''

-The method begins by checking the text property of the dollar Text Edit Text view to make sure that it is not empty (in other words that the user has entered a dollar value).
+The method begins by checking the text property of the dollarText EditText view to make sure that it is not empty (in other words that the user has entered a dollar value).
 If a value has not been entered, a "No Value" string is displayed on the TextView using the string resource declared earlier in the chapter.
 If, on the other hand, a dollar amount has been entered, it is converted into a floating point value and the equivalent euro value calculated.
 This floating point value is then converted into a string and displayed on the TextView.
 If any of this is unclear, rest assured that these concepts will be covered in greater detail in later chapters.

 While not excessively complex, a number of steps are involved in setting up an Android development environment.
-Having performed those steps, it is worth working through a simple example to make sure the environment is correctly installed and configured.
-In this chapter, we have created a simple application and then used the Android Studio Layout Editor tool to modify the user interface layout.
+Having performed those steps, it is worth working through an example to make sure the environment is correctly installed and configured.
+In this chapter, we have created an example application and then used the Android Studio Layout Editor tool to modify the user interface layout.
 In doing so, we explored the importance of using resources wherever possible, particularly in the case of string values, and briefly touched on the topic of layouts.
 Next we looked at the underlying XML that is used to store the user interface designs of Android applications.